NuGet/NuGetDocs/NuGet.Docs/ndocs/Visual-Studio-Extensibility/NuGet-API-in-Visual-Studio.md

 - [`IConsoleInitializer`](#iconsoleinitializer-interface): Triggers eager initialization of the NuGet Package Manager Console.
 - [`IVsPackageInstaller`](#ivspackageinstaller-interface): Methods to install NuGet packages into projects.
 - [`IVsPackageInstallerEvents`](#ivspackageinstallerevents-interface): Events for package install/uninstall.
+- [`IVsPackageInstallerProjectEvents`](#ivspackageinstallerprojectevents-interface): Batch events for package install/uninstall.
 - [`IVsPackageInstallerServices`](#ivspackageinstallerservices-interface): Methods to retrieve installed packages in the current solution and to check whether a given package is installed in a project.
 - [`IVsPackageManagerProvider`](#-ibspackagemanagerprovider-interface): Methods to provide alternative Package Manager suggestions for a NuGet package.
 - [`IVsPackageMetadata`](#ivspackagemetadata-interface); Methods to retrieve information about an installed package.
+- [`IVsPackageProjectMetadata`](#ivspackageprojectmetadata-interface); Methods to retrieve information about a project where NuGet actions are being executed.
 - [`IVsPackageRestorer`](#ivspackagerestorer-interface): Methods to restore packages installed in a project.
 - [`IVsPackageSourceProvider`](#ivspackagesourceprovider-interface): Methods to retrieve a list of NuGet package sources.
 - [`IVsPackageUninstaller`](#ivspackageuninstaller-interface): Methods to uninstall NuGet packages from projects.